hotkit/odin/Python/bin/odin.md

 Expire the identity for the user at this time.
 If no expiry time is set then the account is expired immediatly.
 Alternatively a time/date can be passed, or the word `never` to unset the expiry.

+Expiring an account doesn't revoke any JWT that has already been issued, but does stop new ones from being issued.
+All permissions are immediatly revoked so the account loses the ability to perform any permissioned action.

 ### Set a user's full name

     full-name username "Full Name"